uccser/cs-field-guide/csfieldguide/chapters/content/en/computer-graphics/sections/drawing-lines-and-circles.md

 # Drawing lines and circles

-A fundamental operation is computer graphics is to draw lines and circles.
+A fundamental operation in computer graphics is to draw lines and circles.
 For example, these are used as the components of scalable fonts and vector graphics;
 the letter "g" is specified as a series of lines and curves, so that when you zoom in on it the computer can redraw it at whatever resolution is needed.
 If the system only stored the pixels for the letter shape, then zooming in would result in a low quality image.

 {comment to add sometime, Jargonbuster: pixel (somewhere in the chapter) - also mention pel and bitmap, and origins of the terms. see www.foveon.com/files/ABriefHistoryofPixel2.pdf}

 {image file-path="img/chapters/vector-letter-with-outline.png" caption="true" alt="The points used to create the letter g."}